samuelwilliams413/samuelwilliams413.github.io/chukchuk/bork.md

 ### Keywords

-- Thrown: The weapon may be thrown at a nearby enemy.
+- **Thrown**: The weapon may be thrown at a nearby enemy.
 You may roll to hit with strength or agility.
-- Fired: The weapon may be fired at an enemy.
+- **Fired**: The weapon may be fired at an enemy.
 You must roll to hit with agility.
 Enemies have advantage to hit you with melee attacks while you wield this weapon.
-- Brace: The first time an enemy enters your attack range you may make an attack with advantage against them as a reaction.
+- **Brace**: The first time an enemy enters your attack range you may make an attack with advantage against them as a reaction.
-- Defensive: Ignore attacks that deal 2 damage or less.
+- **Defensive**: Ignore attacks that deal 2 damage or less.
-- Parry: If an enemy's attack against you deals no damage, you may attack back with disadvantage as a reaction.
+- **Parry**: If an enemy's attack against you deals no damage, you may attack back with disadvantage as a reaction.
+- **Nimble**: You may roll to hit with strength or agility.
-- Overwhelming: Roll twice for damage
+- **Overwhelming**: Roll twice for damage
-- Shield Charge: Ignore brace.
+- **Shield** Charge: Ignore brace.
 You have advantage to hit when you move at least 3m.
-- Juggernaut: Either a) you have advantage to hit with this weapon or b) your target must move one step back every time you attack
+- **Juggernaut**: Either a) you have advantage to hit with this weapon or b) your target must move one step back every time you attack
-- Onslaught: You may attack twice as part of a single action
+- **Onslaught**: You may attack twice as part of a single action
-- Conceal: This weapon can be hidden and will bypass most security checks
+- **Conceal**: This weapon can be hidden and will bypass most security checks

 ## Spell Books